Marvellye/100daysofMiva/Projects/Day_6-Shortlink_API_CRUD/README.md

-Here's a simple API documentation for the endpoints described in your Node.js application:
+Here's a simple first hand API documentation for the endpoints in this Node.js application:

 ---